-Preparation begins weeks before when Diana (elem. teacher) and the children decide on the menu.
+Preparation begins weeks before when the elementary teachers and the children decide on the menu.
 Usually this involves the children making suggestions and then voting on those suggestions.
 Over the years, the dinner has included any combination of appetizers, salads, soup, entrees and desserts.
-Depending on the group of children, the dinner could include anything from macaroni & cheese to ginger maple glazed chicken.
-This year there has been talk of Peking duck.
+Depending on the group of children, the dinner could include anything from macaroni and cheese to ginger maple glazed chicken.

 While the food is being prepared, another group of children make the table arrangements.
 Our Board Chairman, Eveline, brings in an assortment of fresh flowers every year and guides the children as they make beautiful centrepieces for the tables.

 By 3 o'clock, the food has all been prepared and put away, the classroom has been tidied and the table has been set, so the children go home to prepare themselves for the festivities.
 It is a Formal Dinner and the children take great pleasure in dressing up in their finery.
 Over the years, we have seen everything from three piece suits to freshly pressed Hawaiian shirts, opera length gloves to feather boas, and bolo ties to bow-ties.